 A TWT STA that transmits a frame during a TWT SP uses the normal rules for transmission (see clause 9 MAC sublayer functional description and 10.2.1.2 STA Power Management modes).

 A single pair of STAs can create multiple TWT agreements.
 Each unique TWT agreement is identified by a Flow Identifier.
+Because the TWT Flow ID field is 3 bits in length, the maximum number of TWTs per STA is 8.
+There are no explicit restrictions on the use of any specific TWT when multiple TWTs have been assigned to a single STA.

 The MAC parameter Adjusted Minimum Wake Duration is equal to (Nominal Minimum Wake Duration + 40×10-6 × Wake Interval).